-PSY-150 General Psychology (3 SHC)

-SOC-210 Introduction to Sociology (3 SHC)
+PSY-150 General Psychology (3 SHC) SOC-210 Introduction to Sociology (3 SHC)

-Math (3-4 SHC)3-4

-Select one course from the following:

-MAT-143 Quantitative Literacy (3 SHC)

-MAT-152 Statistical Methods I (4 SHC)

-MAT-171 Precalculus Algebra (4 SHC)

-Natural Sciences (4 SHC) 4

-Select 4 SHC from the following course(s):

-AST-111 Descriptive Astronomy (3 SHC) and AST-111A

-Descriptive Astronomy Lab (1 SHC)

-BIO-110 Principles of Biology (4 SHC)

-BIO-111 General Biology I (4 SHC)

-CHM-151 General Chemistry I (4 SHC)

-GEL-111 Geology (4 SHC)

-PHY-110 Conceptual Physics (3 SHC) and PHY-110A

-Conceptual Physics Lab (1 SHC)

-Academic Transition (1 SHC) 1

-The following course is required:

-ACA-122 College Transfer Success (1 SHC)

-OPTIONAL GENERAL EDUCATION HOURS (0-8 SHC)

-Foreign Language: A student may take up to 8 SHC of foreign

-language courses, designated as general education in the

-Comprehensive Articulation Agreement as a part of this pathway.

-These courses are not a part of the Universal General Education

-Transfer Component.
-Students who complete these courses with a

-grade of "C" or better will receive transfer credit.
-The receiving

-university will determine whether the courses will count as general

-education, premajor, or elective credit.
+Math (3-4 SHC) 4 Natural Sciences (4 SHC) Select 4 SHC from the following course(s): AST-111 Descriptive Astronomy (3 SHC) and AST-111A Descriptive Astronomy Lab (1 SHC) BIO-110 Principles of Biology (4 SHC) BIO-111 General Biology I (4 SHC) CHM-151 General Chemistry I (4 SHC) GEL-111 Geology (4 SHC) PHY-110 Conceptual Physics (3 SHC) and PHY-110A Conceptual Physics Lab (1 SHC) 4 Academic Transition (1 SHC) The following course is required: ACA-122 College Transfer Success (1 SHC) 1 OPTIONAL GENERAL EDUCATION HOURS (0-8 SHC) Foreign Language: A student may take up to 8 SHC of foreign language courses, designated as general education in the Comprehensive Articulation Agreement as a part of this pathway.
+These courses are not a part of the Universal General Education Transfer Component.
+Students who complete these courses with a grade of "C" or better will receive transfer credit.
+The receiving university will determine whether the courses will count as general education, premajor, or elective credit.